Canon 1Ds vs Ricoh GR II

 It is notable that the GR II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the GR II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GR II is a recent model that features in the current product line-up of Ricoh.
 In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.

 Review summary: Canon 1Ds vs Ricoh GR II

-So what is the bottom line?
-Is there a clear favorite between the Canon 1Ds and the Ricoh GR II?
+So how do things add up?
+Is the Canon 1Ds better than the Ricoh GR II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.